harbour/core/utils/hbmk2/hbmk2.md

 \(see them with \-harbourhelp option\)
   - hbmk\.hbc option file in hbmk2 directory is always processed if it exists\.
 On \*nix platforms ~/\.harbour, /etc/harbour, &lt;base&gt;/etc/harbour, &lt;base&gt;/etc are checked \(in that order\) before the hbmk2 directory\.
   - hbmk\.hbm make script in current directory is always processed if it exists\.
+  - Using forwards slashes is recommended in option values as directory separator, but backslashes are also equally accepted\.
   - Filters are accepted in each \.hbc line and most options\.
 Filters can be combined using '&amp;' \(and\), '|' \(or\) operators, negated by '\!' operator and grouped by parentheses\.
 Ex\.: \{win\}, \{gcc\}, \{linux|darwin\}, \{win&amp;\!pocc\}, \{\(win|linux\)&amp;\!watcom\}, \{unix&amp;mt&amp;gui\}, \-cflag=\{win\}\-DMYDEF, \-stop\{dos\}, \-stop\{\!allwin\}
   - Most \.hbc lines \(libs=, hbcs=, prgflags=, cflags=, ldflags=, libpaths=, instfiles=, instpaths=, echo=\) and corresponding command\-line parameters will accept macro variables\. libpaths= also accepts %\{hb\_name\} which translates to the name of the \.hbc file under search\.